 Another big challenge for many managers is creating sustainability metrics that will measure the success of their programs.

-Let’s say you’re looking to reduce water usage.
-How do you prove that the system you implemented is using less water?
-Or, if you’re looking to reduce your overall carbon footprint, how do you prove that a new process is directly impacting your environment?
+Let’s say you’re looking to reduce water usage or test crude oil.
+How do you prove that the system you implemented is using less water or is using better oil?
+Or, if you’re looking to reduce your overall carbon footprint or improve product safety, how do you prove that a new process is directly impacting your environment or workplace safety overall?

 More importantly, how do you prove it in a way that shows the real business value to your managers?

 The best way to approach this is by establishing your metrics for success while you’re planning your new sustainability initiative.
 It’s usually a matter of watching numbers in the right places – as long as you know what goals you’re trying to accomplish, it’s easier to know what metrics you’re using.

 Finally, many sustainability initiatives are full of good ideas but wind up straggling.
 This is often for the same reason: they can’t figure out how to get management and employees on board.

 After all, we’re creatures of habit.
 We like doing things the same way.
 If we have to change, there’s going to be a bit of protest.

 The best way to re-establish new habits is to incentivize change and reward positive behavior.
 And no, we’re not talking about a pat on the back.